mtr65/tempidity-logger/README.md

 Another goal of this project is to learn how to use GitHub for this and future projects.

-The current version of the Python code is in the /src directory.
+The current version(v6.2) of the Python code is in the /src directory.

 Read the CHANGELOG.md file for update info.

-UPDATED: May 31, 2020
+UPDATED: June 8, 2020